 In this example, the LearningRateScheduler callback adjusts the learning rate using the step_decay function.
 The function reduces the learning rate by half (drop_rate = 0.5) after every 10 epochs (drop_interval = 10).
 This approach ensures that the learning rate starts high, allowing the model to explore the parameter space effectively in the beginning.
 As the model converges, the learning rate decreases, enabling more precise updates to fine-tune the weights.
 This method is handy for tasks like image classification or language modeling, where large datasets benefit from a stepwise refinement strategy [1].

-Continuous Schedulers
+Continuous schedulers

 Continuous schedulers provide a more precise and flexible way to update parameters by adjusting them at every iteration.
 Unlike discrete schedulers, which only change at specific points, continuous schedulers respond dynamically during training.
 This flexibility leads to smoother learning rate transitions, helping to avoid overshooting or sudden shifts that could destabilize training.
 Continuous schedulers are especially helpful in situations that require exact control, such as fine-tuning on small datasets or training models for tasks with sensitive data distributions.

-Adjust parameters at every iteration to offer smoother transitions

-Unlike discrete schedulers, continuous schedulers dynamically adjust parameters throughout the training process, allowing the model to respond to nuanced patterns in the data.
+Adjust parameters at every iteration to offer smoother transitions: Unlike discrete schedulers, continuous schedulers dynamically adjust parameters throughout the training process, allowing the model to respond to nuanced patterns in the data.
 This real-time adaptability minimizes overshooting or under-adjustment, ensuring better convergence [4].

-Suitable for tasks requiring precise control over training dynamics.

-Tasks involving sensitive datasets, such as those related to low-resource languages or specialized medical fields, often need help from continuous schedulers.
+Suitable for tasks requiring precise control over training dynamics: Tasks involving sensitive datasets, such as those related to low-resource languages or specialized medical fields, often need help from continuous schedulers.
 These schedulers offer detailed control over learning rates and other settings, which improves stability and reduces errors in small or changing datasets.

-Example: Cosine Annealing and Exponential Decay.
+Example: Cosine annealing and exponential decay

-Cosine Annealing is a scheduler that uses a cosine curve to gradually lower the learning rate.
+Cosine annealing is a scheduler that uses a cosine curve to lower the learning rate gradually.
 Exponential Decay, on the other hand, decreases the learning rate exponentially over time.
 These methods are especially useful for tasks that need smooth transitions and consistent convergence.

 `python